jcrawford813/azurite-jc-lite/README.md

 # Custom Atomic Image "Azurite"

 This is my personal atomic image that I use to build my own flavor of [Fedora Kinoite](https://fedoraproject.org/atomic-desktops/kinoite/) (KDE Atomic).
-I have taken the latest (Version 40, as of right now) Kinoite image, removed Firefox, and added the following:
+I have taken the latest (Version 41, as of right now) Kinoite image, removed Firefox, and added the following:

 - Distrobox
 - QEMU, libVirt, and virt-manager
-- RPM Fusion Repos for libheif
-- Kate
-- krdp
-- Gwenview (Doesn't support heic from iPhones in the Flatpak)
-- Fish
-- Accelerated Drivers for Video
 - Custom Wallpapers from Bluefin (I really like the dinosaurs)

 In addition, a setup script (that sometimes fails when first starting) will install flathub, and then add a few packages that I use from day to day.